DeadmanXXXII/Clickjacking/ClickjackLabAndroid.md

 Copy code
 nethunter
 nh -r
-Note: This step might take a while, depending on your phone model.
-For Google Pixel 3a and 4, it took approximately 4 days.
+Note: This process may take a while, especially on models like the Google Pixel 3a and 4.

 Update and Install Necessary Packages: